wordgen/wordlists/README.md

 ### EFF Wordlists [![eff-badge]][eff-pkg]

-- [Large]: A large wordlist from the Electronic Frontier Foundation.
+- [Large]: Focused on memorability and passphrase strength.
 (7776 words)
-- [Short1]: Designed to include the 1,296 most memorable and distinct words.
+- [Short1]: Includes the 1,296 most memorable and distinct words.
 (1296 words)
 - [Short2]: Each word has a unique three-character prefix.
 (1296 words)

 ### Names Wordlists [![names-badge]][names-pkg]

-- [Mixed]: List of the most common names used in the United States and Great Britain.
+- [Mixed]: Common names used in the United States and Great Britain.
 (21934 words)
-- [Female]: List of common given names of females in English-speaking countries.
+- [Female]: Common names of females in English-speaking countries.
 (4922 words)
-- [Male]: List of common given names of males in English-speaking countries.
+- [Male]: Common names of males in English-speaking countries.
 (3895 words)

 ## Contributing